SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/ConnectorDrawTool/README.md

 #Connector Drawing Tool Sample

-This sample demonstrate how to draw a StraightSegment.
-To draw a Connector, you have to activate the drawing tool by using the InteractionController property and you need to set the connector by using the DrawingObject property.
+This sample demonstrates how to draw a StraightSegment.
+To draw a Connector, activate the drawing tool by using the InteractionController property and set the connector by using the DrawingObject property.

 Demo link: